kayelan/BDI_VEATR_2024/README.md

+# Vaccine equity and trachoma resurgence

-Personal code produced during my 2024 disease modelling internship at the Big Data Institute.
+Code developed during my 2024 BDI internship

 The aim is to gradually add features to models to explore their effect and stimulate new questions to ask.

 'The Sandbox' is my experimental modelling file built from the ground up.